davidhay25/actnow/input/pagecontent/architecture.md

 The systems is designed as a data aggregator - accepting data from a small number of systems (it is highly specialised) and saving it into a FHIR server as patient specific information.

+This guide does not include security in detail.

 The overall architecture of the proposed solution is as follows:

 <img style="width:800px; float:none" src="architecture.png"/>